paykun-code/AndroidSdkDemo/README.md

 Note: Remember that you can login in Sandbox account from your Live account.

 you can use testing card no ”4111 1111 1111 1111 ” ,any future expiry date and any valid cvv no.

+#	For Live environment

+If you want to do real transaction than set "isLive" parameter to true and use your Live MerchantId and AccessToken from Paykun dashboard.